Numbers game: Bahamas

 Numbers games are popular in many Bahamian communities.
 While gambling in casinos is legal for tourists visiting the Bahamas, it is forbidden for Bahamian residents.
 There is also no legalized lottery for Bahamian nationals.
 As a result, the predominant form of gambling among residents is playing the Numbers.

 New York City

 The Italian lottery was operated as a racket for the American Mafia, originally in Italian-American neighborhoods such as Little Italy, Manhattan and Italian Harlem by mobsters of the Morello crime family.
 A young Joseph Bonanno, future boss of the Bonanno crime family, expanded the Italian lottery operation to all of Brooklyn and invested the profits in many legitimate businesses.
-In the 1930s, Vito Genovese, crime boss of the Genovese crime family, ruled the Italian lottery in New York and New Jersey, bringing in over $1 million per year, owned four Greenwich Village night clubs, a dog track in Virginia, and other legitimate businesses.
+In the 1930s, Vito Genovese, crime boss of the Genovese crime family, ruled the Italian lottery in New York and New Jersey, bringing in over $1 million per year, owned four Greenwich Village nightclubs, a dog track in Virginia, and other legitimate businesses.